thestubborndev/finance_tracker_server/README.md

 If you would like to update an entry in the 'Assets' table with your current bank balance, you can use [Plaid's Balance Product](https://plaid.com/products/balance/).
 They offer an intuitive API for connecting to many US banks with online banking credentials and once authenticated, you can request your current bank balance easily.
 At the time of writing, this was free for up to 100 connected accounts.

-1. [Sign up for Plaid](https://dashboard.plaid.com/signup/) and update the Plaid `clientId` and `secret` in the `config.js` file.
+1. [Sign up for Plaid](https://dashboard.plaid.com/signup/) and set the Plaid `clientId` and `secret` as environment variables: `export PLAID_CLIENT_ID=[your-plaid-secret]` and `export PLAID_SECRET=[your-plaid-secret]`

-2. Next, we need to retrieve an `accessToken` associated each of the bank account balances you'd like to keep track of.
+2. Next, we need to retrieve an `accessToken` associated with each of the bank account balances you'd like to keep track of.
 Each `accessToken` is connected to an online banking login credential.
 To make this as painless as possible, I wrote a small script that should help you get `accessTokens` in a matter of seconds.
 Open the `plaid_access_token_fetcher.js` file thats inside the `setup` folder.
 Fill in your online banking username and password credentials, choose your banking institition and run this script with the following command:

 ```
 node ./node_modules/babel-cli/bin/babel . --out-dir ./transpiled --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'; node transpiled/setup/plaid_access_token_fetcher.js